eis-group-opensource/vti-router/README.md

 it now check inbound traffic on interface, and if it exists, do not restart,  even if it can not ping.

+One more update - I find out, that it can freeze in ETSBLISHED (but not INSTALLED) state, so script now do not try to find out connection state - if it is active, then it test pings and inbound traffic, and if no any exists for 20 seconds, then reset tunnel.

+Ideally it should remember previous state and if no RX apckets come for 10 minutes, ONLY then restart.

+PINGS did not work, because you must explicitly add route to our end of VTI into Azure VNET.

 ## UPDATE - AZURE connectivity.